vhelin/wla-dx/doc/linking.rst

 Here duplicate ``INIT_LEVEL`` labels are accepted as they both point to the same memory address (in the program's point of view).

+Note that when you use .RAMSECTIONs, WLALINK will generate labels RAM_USAGE_SLOT_[slot name/id]_BANK_[bank number]_START and RAM_USAGE_SLOT_[slot name/id]_BANK_[bank number]_END that contain the addresses of the first and last used byte in the RAM bank/slot.
+Note that this only uses .RAMSECTION information to calculate the addresses, not .ENUMs or anything else.

 Examples::

     [seravy@localhost tbp]# wlalink -r linkfile testa.sfc